milnus/resplat-github-workshop/slides/github_slides.md

 1. Fork my repository locally: https://github.com/vivekkatial/resplat-github-workshop
 2. Clone the forked repository onto your computer
-2. Using command line, move into the folder for exercise one.
+3. Using command line, move into the folder for exercise one.
 (Otherwise  just use your file browser)
-2. Find a bug in my file `travel.py` or `travel-blog.html`
+4. Find the bug in my file `travel-blog.md`
-3. After finding the bug, fix it and commit it to your forked repository.
+5. After finding the bug, fix it and commit it to your forked repository.
+6. **Extra for experts:** Find the bug in my python code, fix it and commit my changes

 ## Git Basics Excercise 2